DCCXXV/dotfiles/README.md

 # DCCXXV's dotfiles

-This repo contains the dotfiles for my system.
+This repository contains my sistem's configuration files (dotfiles).

+One click install using GNU stow.
+More information in [Installation](#installation)

 Currently using rosé pine theme.

 ## Screenshots